If your child was born between 1st September 2019 and 31st August 2020, he or she will be due to start school in September 2024.

-To apply for a place at Smeeth Community Primary School for your child for September 2020 you will need to complete a special form called a Common Application Form (RCAF).
-The application process starts on Tuesday 5th November 2019.
-You will need to fill in the forms online by Wednesday 15th January 2020 or return your completed paper copies of RCAF to Smeeth Community Primary School.
+To apply for a place at Smeeth Community Primary School for your child for September 2024 you will need to complete a special form called a Common Application Form (RCAF).
+The application process starts on Friday 3rd November 2023.
+You will need to fill in the forms online by Monday 15th January 2024 or return your completed paper copies to Smeeth Community Primary School.
 We would strongly recommend that you apply online at www.kent.gov.uk/ola.
 Please read through the Admission to Primary School Booklet carefully before filling in your RCAF.

 If the number of children wanting a place at Smeeth Community Primary School exceeds the planned admission number of 20, then the local authority will allocate places according to the following criteria.

 Before the application of Oversubscription Criteria, children who have an Education and Health Care Plan (EHCP) which names the school, will be admitted.
 As a result of this the PAN will be reduced accordingly.

 - Looked After Children and previously Looked After Children: A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
 A previously looked after child means such children who were adopted (or subject to child arrangements orders or special guardianship orders) immediately following having been looked after and those children who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.